M-o-a-T/venusian/README.md

 The helper function `fchg ‹source› ‹dest›` does this for you.
 It exits with return code 1 if you don't need to do anything.
 Otherwise the destination is a new empty file.

+The helper `fln` creates a symlink at ‹dest› that points to ‹source›.

 ## Changes to the host system